redis/redis-om-node/docs/classes/Repository.md

 await repository.save(foo);
 ```

-Be sure to use the repository to create a new instance of [Entity](Entity.md) you want
+Be sure to use the repository to create a new instance of an
-to create before you save it:
+[Entity](Entity.md) you want to create before you save it:

 ```typescript
 let foo = await repository.createEntity();